Securing An Internship

 - Start to explore what functional areas are of interest and what organizations to target

-- Seek out people who have done internships or currently doing internships - perhaps job shadow an intern
+- Seek out people who have done internships or currently doing internships - attend the Internship Expo at the end of each semester, or job shadow an intern

 - Prepare a preliminary draft of learning objectives.
 Think about five major things you'd like to gain from an internship experience

 - Complete any of the necessary steps outlined above

 - Work with advisor, career services and on your own to seek internship opportunities